Explore health content from A to Z.

 Swelling (edema) in the face, abdomen, ankles, or feet

-Shortness of breath, wheezing, or coughing
+Shortness of breath, rapid breathing, wheezing, or excessive coughing

 Weakness or tiredness